Opioid Agonist Treatment (OAT) Program

 All FAQs

-Can I provide a methadone prescription to patients with chronic pain or palliative conditions?
+Am I permitted to prescribe methadone for patients with chronic pain or those receiving palliative care?

 The OAT Initiation Approval is specific to the treatment of OUD only.